mizgii/DeepECG/README.md

 # DeepECG

-repository created for a project at Biomedical Signal and Image Processing Lab at the University of Milan
+This repository hosts the project for the Biomedical Signal and Image Processing Lab at the University of Milan, focusing on ecg-based biometric recognition.
+The project is based on the methodology described by (deep ecg article) and utilizes the Smart Health for Assessing the Risk of Events via ECG Database.

+## Features
+lorem ipsum

 ## Requirements